Escrow: Here’s why it’s worth watching and which stocks are releasing shares soon

 Most of these are voluntarily agreed to between the company and the shareholders but the ASX has the power to otherwise force such agreements.

-To illustrate, here’s the example of recent listee Youfoodz (ASX:YFZ).
+To illustrate, here’s the example of listee Youfoodz (ASX:YFZ).
 It escrowed 97.7 million shares owned by founders, management and major shareholder RGT Capital.

 Elsewhere in this document it disclosed that these shares were worth 72.6 per cent of shares on issue.
 The amount of escrowed shares as a portion of shares on issue can vary substantially – this example is at the higher end.

 As ASX companies must release full FY results within two months of the end of their financial year, these escrow releases will happen some time in late August in 2021 and 2022.